 Herbal supplements are difficult to test, Dr. Carol Haggans, RD, of the Office of Dietary Supplements at the National Institutes of Health, told Healthline.
 There are multiple species of many common herbs on store shelves, and products often include more than one part of the plant.

 Steve Mister, president of the supplements industry group the Council for Responsible Nutrition (CRN), agreed with Haggans’ assessment.
 Asked to cite herbs for which he’d seen compelling evidence, he named saw palmetto and echinacea but acknowledged that research studies have reached contradictory conclusions.
-Mark Blumenthal, founder and executive director of the American Botanical Council, mentioned St. John’s Wort to treat major depression, but research is for it as well.
+Mark Blumenthal, founder and executive director of the American Botanical Council, mentioned St. John’s Wort to treat major depression, but research is

 But there’s no lack of research on vitamins.
 Several large, long-term studies have failed to come up with evidence to suggest there’s any reason to take multivitamins or any of the common single-letter vitamins as a preventative measure.